xchjason/CovidPopulationModel/README.md

   - Paste this address into the response box and click the ENTER button on the keyboard.

 - E.  Execute CUSTOMIZE COLAB code segment #5 ("Load Default Values for COVID Rate of Spread in the Population").
-  - This segment loads the rate at which COVID infection spreads in the **target region**.
+  - This segment loads into the control workbook the rate at which COVID infection spreads in the **target region**.
   - Expressed as Rt, the COVID reproductive constant).
   - See Context(Rt, Vax_Pct).
   - The user can subsequently modify the Rt values.

 - F.	Execute CUSTOMIZE COLAB code segment #6 (“Import All Parameters to Spreadsheet”).
-  - This segment imports loads the rate at which COVID spreads in the **training region**.
+  - This segment imports loads into the control workbook the rate at which COVID spreads in the **training region**.
   - Expressed as Rt values.

 - G.  Execute CUSTOMIZE COLAB code segment #7 ("Transfer Suggestion").
-  - This segment calculates suggested transfer ratios.
+  - This segment calculates recommended transfer ratios.
   - The values reflect  hospital count data and ICU count data from the training region and target region on the first day of the training period.
-  - To accept the recommended values based on these ratios, respond "Y" to prompt.
+  - To save the recommended ratios into the control workbook, respond "Y" to prompt.
-  - To leave the values in the control workbook's SETTINGS sheet unchanged, respond "N" to prompt.
+  - To retain the original ratios in the control workbook, respond "N" to prompt.

 - H.  Execute CUSTOMIZE COLAB code segment #8 ("Update AllParam").
+  - This code segment synchronizes control workbook entries.
+  - Updates parameters for:
-  - This code segment synchronizes control workbook entries related to health state dwell time assumptions (DURATIONS(VAX) and DURATIONS(UNVAX) sheets), and transition probabilities (TRANSITIONS sheet).
+    - Health state dwell time assumptions (DURATIONS(VAX) and DURATIONS(UNVAX) sheets)
+    - Transition probabilities (TRANSITIONS sheet).

 - I  Execute CUSTOMIZE COLAB code segment #9 ("Update Learned Parameters").
-  - This code segment genrates a new json file with the appropriate parameters.
+  - This code segment generates a new json file with the appropriate parameters.

 - J  Execute CUSTOMIZE COLAB code segment #10 ("Project COVID Outcomes with User-Specified assumptions").
 Generates simulation projections.